PeterKitonga/illustratorlearning/Lesson 19 - Gradient Mesh/readme.md

 ## About Lesson 19 - Gradient Mesh

 ### Brief
-In this lesson, I learned about how to use the gradient mesh tool.
-I used it to create different selectable sections that I could modify and apply different using the ```Eyedropper tool```
+In this lesson, I learned how to use the gradient mesh tool.
+I used it to create different selectable sections that I could modify and apply different effects using the ```Eyedropper tool```

 ### Illustrations